AEsir777/arch-setup/README.md

 - [ ] Clean up build
 - [ ] Get a list of installed packages script
 - [ ] Optional: Configuration file
+- [ ] Fix hibernation does not work

 Server System:
 ```